parnic/node-screenlogic/README.md

 ### SLSetCircuitRuntimeById

 Passed as an argument to the emitted `setCircuitRuntimebyId` event.
-The passed version is empty, however, since the response is just an acknowledgement of receipt of the set command.
 Configures default run-time of a circuit, usually referred to as the 'egg timer'.
 This also applies to 'run-once' programs as this will set the length of the program.

 #### Properties